 Andrea Ghiotti is Associate Professor of Manufacturing Technologies and Systems at the Industrial Engineering Department of the University of Padova.
 His research focuses on mechanical processing through plastic deformation and removal as well as process monitoring and simulation.
 He is a full member of ICFG (International Cold Forging Group) and associate member of CIRP (The International Academy for Production Engineering) and ESAFORM (European Scientific Association for material FORMing).

 Antonino Squillace has been Full Professor of Manufacturing Technologies and Systems at the University of Naples Federico II since 2017.
 He is member of the Doctoral Council of Technology, Innovation and Management, coordinator of the Research Committee and member of the Teaching Committee at the Department of Chemical, Materials and Industrial Production Engineering.
 He is principal investigator in several projects.
 His research focuses on advanced and light-weight materials processing, in particular hot precision forming, powder based additive manufacturing and solid state welding.
 Author/co-author of more than 140 papers published in scientific journals and proceedings of international conferences, scientific books plus some book chapters.

-Wilma Polini is Associate Professor of Manufacturing Technologies and Systems at the University of Cassino and Southern Lazio.
+Wilma Polini is Full Professor of Manufacturing Technologies and Systems at the University of Cassino and Southern Lazio.
+She is currently delegated by the Dean for Orientation and Director of the University Orientation Center.
 Her research focuses on assembly, CMM inspection, processing of non-traditional materials such as ornamental stones and composites.
 About 200 international papers, national and regional R&D projects and collaborations with universities and research centres in Italy and abroad testify to her activity.